garrettphillips/R_Practice/README.md

 - Hello world, I'm Garrett Phillips
-- I'm currently learning Python, R, and SQL.
+- I'm currently learning R,SQL, and experimenting with Codex.
 - I enjoy statistics, analyzing data, and learning new things.
 <!---
 garrettphillips/garrettphillips is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.